Lawn Care For Beginners (in 13 Easy Steps)

 What time of year should you fertilize your lawn?
 What tools should you store in your garden shed or garage?
 We’ve got the answers to green up your lawn and your green thumb.

 Get ready to have the best lawn on the block.
-Here’s what we’ll cover in the guide below:
+Here’s what we’ll cover in this beginner’s guide to lawn care.

 1. Say Hello to Your Soil